Royal Military Canal

-The canal was conceived by Lieutenant-Colonel John Brown of the Royal Staff Corps of field engineers in 1804, as a third line of defence against Napoleon, after the British Royal Navy patrolling the English Channel and the line of 74 Martello Towers built along the south coast.
+The canal was conceived by Lieutenant-Colonel John Brown of the Royal Staff Corps of field engineers in 1804, as the third line of defence against Napoleon, after the British Royal Navy patrolling the English Channel and the line of 74 Martello Towers built along the south coast.